 But what does Thunderbolt 3 mean for ultraportable notebooks?
 It allows OEMs to design thinner, lighter and smaller devices which wouldn’t have the space around their sides for regular sized ports.
 Yes, that means you’ll need to buy adapters for your existing cables and devices, but to some extent, that’s a sacrifice I’m willing to make.
 These smaller computers can be hooked up to peripherals and transformed from the ultraportable travel companions they represent by their own, to business, multimedia and even gaming computers.
 You can hook up an external monitor for extra screen real-estate, a storage unit, a docking station with extra ports or those graphics units.
 External graphics units won’t show their true power when hooked up to an ultraportable, as these are usually built on Core M or Core U processors, but thin-and-light 15-inchers with quad-core processors and a solid amount of RAM will be good matches for the graphics capabilities of a full-size desktop card.

 There is however a fair-amount of confusion around Thunderbolt 3, mostly because it’s impossible to determine whether a device is TB3 compatible or not simply by looking at the physical connector.
-And that’s because the TB3 and USB 3.1 ports are identical, but a TB3 and USB 3.1 (also known as USB Type-C) are different in terms of capabilities.
-The Apple Macbook for instance offers an USB 3.1, but not a Thunderbolt 3.
-Standard USB 3.1 connectors still support data, video and audio transfers, but are limited to a lower bandwidth, so will perform slower, can’t carry power and aren’t compatible with graphics units, among others.
-This article does a good job at explaining the difference between Thunderbolt 3 and a standard USB 3.1 port.
+And that’s because TB3 and regular USB 3.1 ports both use an USB Type-C connector, but have different capabilities.
+The Apple Macbook for instance offers an USB 3.1 port, but not Thunderbolt 3.
+Standard USB 3.1 Type-C connectors still support data, video and audio transfers, but are limited to a lower bandwidth, so will perform slower, can’t carry power and aren’t compatible with graphics units, among others.

 As of early 2016 there aren’t many Thunderbolt 3 compatible accessories available in stores, but that’s going to change in the future (and we’ll cover them in a later article).
 Knowing that, having a Thunderbolt 3 port on your laptop might not sit that high on your list of priorities right now.
 However, if you plan to keep the laptop you’re buying today for at least 2-3 years, then you should consider something with TB3 for future proofness, especially if you plan to take advantage of the matching peripherals down the line.